 The United Kingdom places importance on honesty and fairness in order to maintain a harmonious society.
 They believe that people should have a say in decisions that affect them and that everyone has the right to freedom of speech.
 People are meant to be physically and emotionally strong, but not boastful.
 They believe in fairness and do not appreciate people who bring attention to their success.
 In terms of appearance, they value neatness over extravagance.

 In the United States, emphasis placed on individual rights and freedom is strong.
 They believe strongly in justice and equality before the law.
-Individuality is important, but so is the sense of community and relationships with neighbours.
+Individuality is important, but so is the sense of community and relationships with neighbors.

 The American dream is about the pioneering individual or maverick pulling themselves up thus becoming successful and achieving a higher economic and social status.